Huskehhh/sink/README.md

         // Create our example object
         SinkExampleObject sinkExampleObject = new SinkExampleObject(1, "Bob", 10);

-        // Register our class to be processed SinkProcessor sinkProcessor = new SinkProcessor(sinkExampleObject, () -> {
-            System.out.println("Data has been loaded!");
-        });

-        // That's it, it will now automatically sync to the database from now on }
+        // Now we can call setAge for example, and it will automatically sync to db sinkExampleObject.setAge(10);
+    }

 }